How to Make a Salted Maple Iced Shaken Espresso

 Other Ways to Use Salted Maple Syrup

-You can even use it in cocktails—try it in an Old Fashioned or whiskey sour for a unique twist.
-Its versatility makes it a must-have in your kitchen!
+You can even use it in cocktails!
+Try it in an Old Fashioned or whiskey sour for a unique twist.
+It’s the perfect sweetener to have in your kitchen toolbelt.

 Salted Maple Shaken Espresso